atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ### Cancel

 A `DropResult` object has a `reason` property which can either be `DROP` or `CANCEL`.
-You can use this to display your cancel annoucement.
+You can use this to announce your cancel message.

 ```js
 onDragEnd = (result: DropResult, provided: HookProvided) => {